Shreya-Mamadapur/Shreya-Mamadapur/README.md

 ### Hi there 👋

- 🔭 I’m currently studying post-grad in Embedded Systems
+ 🔭 I’m Shreya, currently studying post-grad in Embedded Systems in LCIT.

- 🌱 I’m currently learning to code/script in C/C++, Matlab, Bash
+ 🌱 I’m learning to code/script in C/C++, Matlab, Bash

  💬 Ask me about Embedded Hardware designing